Hangzhou Zhejiang, China Travel Guide

 Use chopsticks correctly.
 Never stick them upright in your rice bowl.
 Dishes are shared from common plates.
 Tipping is not customary or expected.

 Generally, photographing people in public appears acceptable.
-However, always ask for permission before taking close-up photos.
+However, always seek permission before taking close-up photos.
 Respect "no photography" signs.

-Specialized services for visual or hearing impairments remain limited.
+Specialized services for the visually or hearing impaired continue to be limited.
 Consider a local contact or tour guide for assistance.